How Fiji is preparing for the return of Aussie Travellers

-With a travel bubble imminent, we look at the strategies and steps Fiji has taken to ensure the safety of travellers to the incredible island nation.
+With rumours of an early 2022 opening, we look at the strategies and steps Fiji has taken to ensure the safety of travellers to the incredible island nation.

 Pre-pandemic, tourism contributed to a massive 34 per cent of Fiji’s gross domestic product (GDP), employing more 119,000 Fijians across the 333-strong island group.

 For decades it was a favourite with families, honeymooners and sun-seekers, drawn by its close proximity, warm weather, postcard-perfect scenery, and the incredible hospitality of the Fijian people.